 Date Published: 5 April 2021

 CNPLaw’s dispute resolution team authored the Singapore chapter in the 13th edition of the Dispute Resolution Review.
 This review is published by The Law Reviews and covers an overview of civil court systems of 28 jurisdictions.
-It offers a guide to those who are faced with disputes across international boundaries.
+It provides a guide to those who are faced with disputes across international boundaries.

 The Singapore chapter touched on issues such as an overview of the dispute resolution framework, the year in review, court procedures, legal practice, documents and the protection of privilege, and alternatives to litigation such as arbitration, mediation and other forms of dispute resolution.